Suprnova-Project/documentation/docs/README.md

 Suprnova's uses as a video encoder tool are numerous and broad, introducing entirely new possibilities for networked video processing and interaction.
 A few examples are detailed below.

+### Sports Betting Pools

+Suprnova was built to foster strong and committed communities, joined together by a common content interest.
+This allows ambitious media firms a whole new way to target and engage their fans, presenting exciting monetization opportunities, such as sports betting.
+Sports networks are facing the monumental challenge of migrating their broadcasting and delivery services to OTW, and fans have high quality and low latency expectations.
+Suprnova provides a safe, secure, and reliable peer-to-peer network through which fans can conduct legal gambling activities, making it easy to comply with all local and federal gambling regulations.
+The revenues generated from these activities deliver a higher margin per broadcast, while also reducing the streaming footprint!

 ### Premium Content Channels

 If you have a paid/sponsored membership portal for your content, Suprnova is a great way to serve videos to your fans while keeping things "members only."
 The invite-only participation system means you'll be able to gate off any freeloaders, and the breakneck speeds at which Suprnova encodes video ensures that nobody will get their eyes on the content before your pool of trusted participants!